Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 • Flavor delivery that changes because the base matrix is different

-Manufacturing takeaway: In 2024, the better approach is treating reduced sugar as a full system design problem-balancing solids targets, humectants, plasticizers, acids, and process conditions together.
+Manufacturing takeaway: The better approach is treating reduced sugar as a full system design problem—balancing solids targets, humectants, plasticizers, acids, and process conditions together.
 It often demands packaging upgrades as well.

 4) Dose uniformity becomes a real gummy differentiator

 Gummies look simple from the outside, but uniformity can be tougher than many expect.
-You’re working with a hot, viscous matrix that changes over time, and the longer it sits before depositing, the more opportunity there is for variation if controls aren’t tight.
+You're working with a hot, viscous matrix that changes over time, and the longer it sits before depositing, the more opportunity for variation if controls aren't tight.
+Teams getting consistent results are paying closer attention to practical controls:

 • Defined mixing speeds and mixing times (and sticking to them)